-What is a Qualified Domestic Relations Order?
+What is a Qualified Domestic Relations Order (QDRO)?

-Retirement benefits are a property interest that can hold a significant amount of value.
-The filing of a Qualified Domestic Relations Order (QDRO) is the means by which a spouse seeks to secure a portion of the proceeds of a non-government based retirement benefit plan held by the other spouse.
-A QDRO allows a spouse to receive income from any retirement benefits accrued by their spouse during the course of their marriage.
-The spouse that holds the benefit (the plan) is referred to as the participant, while the spouse seeking to secure the right to payment from the benefit is the alternate payee.
-Filing a QDRO orders the party that administers the payments from the plan (typically the employer) to allocate a portion for the alternate payee spouse.
+Retirement benefits can hold a significant amount of value, so it’s important to divide them accurately.
+By filing a qualified domestic relations order (QDRO), a spouse seeks to secure a portion of the proceeds of a non-government based retirement benefit plan held by the other spouse.
+In other words, a QDRO allows a spouse (alternate payee) to receive income from any retirement benefits accrued (the plan) by their spouse (the participant) during the course of their marriage.
+More specifically, filing a QDRO orders the party that administers the payments from the plan, typically the employer, to allocate a portion to the alternate payee.

 How Do I File a QDRO?

-If you need help preparing the necessary forms for a Qualified Domestic Relations Order or any other legal action, consider allowing A People’s Choice to help guide you through the process.
-We have decades of experience in helping our clients prepare the forms needed to get their legal action off of the ground, and allow them to do so without the extra stress or expense of an attorney.
+If you need help preparing the necessary forms for a qualified domestic relations order or any other legal action, consider hiring A People’s Choice.
+We have decades of experience helping our clients prepare required legal forms.
+Plus, we assist them throughout the entire legal process without the extra stress or expense of an attorney.
 Reach out to our offices today and let the team at A People’s Choice do the heavy lifting for you.

 I really appreciate , you responding on my questions.
 Wow , I have paid the money for the QDRO , referred by this lawyer.
 How can she let me do that when I don’t have a judgment yet?
 Money is so tight for me since, my soon to be ex doesn’t at all share mortgage payment and I might loose my house.
 I can’t touch my 401 or my pension plan coz its frozen due to the QDRO .
 I’m so lost right now and stressing me.